-Cadwell is a blue-collar town, with 52.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cadwell is generally considered to be a blue-collar town.
+52.98% of the Cadwell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cadwell is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Cadwell who work in sales jobs (11.92%), healthcare suport services (11.26%), and food service (5.96%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cadwell is worth considering.